AlexandrovLab/SomaticBunny/README.md

 RADS17_GBC,A,normal,/FILE/LOCATION/ERR5285407_1.fastq.gz,/FILE/LOCATION/ERR5285407_2.fastq.gz,XY
 RADS17_GBC,A,tumor,/FILE/LOCATION/ERR5285408_1.fastq.gz,/FILE/LOCATION/ERR5285408_2.fastq.gz,XY
 ```
-> If you are running whole exome files, specify `exome` for --type and `genome` for whole genome samples when running the commend
+> If you are running whole-exome files, specify `--type exome` and `--type genome` for whole-genome samples when running the command

-4. Due to TSCC memory issue, you may need to modify the temp folder path to some folder in restricted:
+4. Due to TSCC memory issue, you may need to modify the temp folder path to a folder in the restricted:
   - `$params.mkdup_temp_dir` in the `main.nf` file (Default: `$projectDir/mkdup_tmp`)
   -  `$workDir` in the `nextflow.config` file (Default: `./work`)
 5. Request an interactive node and run Nextflow in your working directory under an interactive node: